 Why Is My Baklava Soggy?

 Most likely, soggy baklava is due to using too much butter between the pastry sheets.
-Brushing a think coat of butter is all that is needed.
+Brushing a thin coat of butter is all that is needed.

 Pouring hot syrup over the hot-off the oven baked phyllo pastry can also make the dessert soggy.